 THINGS TO DO AT PANTAI BALANGAN

-- Take an Instagrammable photo on the cliffs at Balangan Beach
+• Take an Instagrammable photo on the cliffs at Balangan Beach

-- Hang out with the local fisherman on the north-end cliffs at Balangan Beach Bali
+• Hang out with the local fisherman on the north-end cliffs at Balangan Beach Bali

-- Surf some waves at the popular Balangan Surf Point
+• Surf some waves at the popular Balangan Surf Point

-- Drink a coconut under the shade of an umbrella along Balangan Beach
+• Drink a coconut under the shade of an umbrella along Balangan Beach

-- Watch the sunset from the towering cliffs that overlook Balangan Beach Surf
+• Watch the sunset from the towering cliffs that overlook Balangan Beach Surf

-Pantai Balangan – Best Uluwatu Beaches
+Pantai Balangan – Uluwatu Beaches

 #6 TEGAL WANGI BEACH

-Tegal Wangi Beach is a tucked away slice of paradise in the southern region of Bali.
-Pantai Tegal Wangi is a popular spot where the locals like to hang out on the cliffs and on the pristine beach below.
-Not many tourists know about Tegal Wangi as they are drawn towards the more popular Uluwatu Beaches.
+Tegal Wangi Beach is a tucked away slice of paradise and one of my personal favorite Uluwatu Beaches.
+Pantai Tegal Wangi is a popular spot to hang out on the cliffs and beach bum on the golden sands.

 ARRIVING AT TEGAL WANGI BEACH